 Wellness is a state of being that denotes soundness, wholeness, strength.
 It is a totality of being in which nothing is missing or broken.
 An occurrence of such wellness is in Luke 17:19 when Jesus said to a Samaritan man, who was suffering from leprosy, “Rise and go; your faith has made you well.”

-The word well in this verse is translated from a Greek word that is from the root word sozo, which most often translates in its various forms as save, salvation, savior, etc. ] The wellness conveyed by the word sozo is one of complete rescue: deliverance from all harm and into total safety.
+The word well in this verse is translated from a Greek word that is from the root word sozo, which most often translates in its various forms as save, salvation, savior, etc. The wellness conveyed by the word sozo is one of complete rescue: deliverance from all harm and into total safety.
 The physical healing that Jesus gave to the man with leprosy rescued the man from the ravages of a disease that was destroying both his body and his life.
 Cleansing the man’s body of physical decay made the man physically well again.
-But it was in filling the voids in the man’s flesh that sin wit its accompanying sickness had stolen.

 To witness the power of God’s goodness at work, restoring wellness that undoes seemingly irreparable brokenness, makes believing the incredible reality of Jesus as being the Son of God and Savior more readily accepted by people who might otherwise pay Him little heed.
 Jesus told a group of Galileans, “Unless you people see miracles, signs, and wonders… you will never believe.”
 (John 4:48) The Greek word translating as see in this verse is horao and can often refer to spiritual perception.
 The insight gained from witnessing miracles would indeed be needed by many people to enable them to be fully persuaded of the Truth of God’s grace in Jesus.